 by Peter W. Pruyn

 From March 11–14, 2024 I attended my first Commission on the Status of Women (CSW68) at the UN in New York City.
-I attended 14 session in total, which I have listed below.
+I attended 14 sessions in total, which I have listed below.
 Some were held in small-to-medium-sized conference rooms with a few dozen participants; others were held in the main UN General Assembly Hall with hundreds of participants.

 In retrospect, I realize I came to CSW with an unconscious question to answer: Is the UN worth it?
 Given that the UN has no enforcement powers, is the collective time and money that is spent on the UN worth it?